gsgalloway/zksnark-sudokus/README.md

 A sudoku verifier is helpful here in that:

 - The inherent logic required is non-trivial, but not overly large.
 Ideas like decomposition, code-reuse, and readability are expected to come into scope
 - There are multiple different approaches to verifying a row/column/square, each requiring different language features.
-Some SNARK tools more naturally fit to one approach over another, highlighting some of their differences
+Some SNARK tools more naturally fit to one approach over another
 - It can illustrate a valid (if contrived) use-case for private inputs to circuits.
 A dapp might exist that allows users to compete against one another to solve globally published sudoku puzzles, and must submit proof of knowledge of the solutions to the dapp without broadcasting the solution itself
 - It showcases the use of a simple constraint built on a conditional expression (each cell in the solution must equal the corresponding cell in the puzzle unless that puzzle cell is unset)